Eva Gonzalès Biography | Oil Painting Reproductions

 4-19-1849 Paris, FRA – 5-6-1883 Paris, FRABack to Artist IndexView Artists Paintings

-Like her teacher, Édouard Manet, she never exhibited with the Impressionist painters in their controversial exhibitions in Paris, but she is considered part of the group because of her painting style.
-She was Manet's only formal student and modeled frequently for several members of the Impressionist school.
-Gonzalès posed for Manet in 1869 for the painting "Portrait of Mlle Gonzalès".
+Like her instructor Édouard Manet, she never exhibited with the Impressionist painters in their controversial exhibitions in Paris, but she is considered part of the group because of her painting style.
+She was Manet's only formal student and modeled frequently for other members of the Impressionist school.

-While studying under Manet, Eva Gonzalès self-portraits suggest she was exploring her individuality and identity as an artist by presenting subtle correctives to Manet's version of her.
-Until 1872, she was strongly influenced by Manet but later developed her own, more personal style.
+While studying under Manet, Eva Gonzalès self-portraits suggest she was exploring her individuality and identity as an artist by presenting inconspicuous corrections to Manet's version of her.
+Until 1872, she was influenced by Manet but later branched out with her own style.

 She married the graphic artist Henri Guérard in 1879, Eva Gonzales sometimes used her husband, her mother, and her younger sister as subjects for several paintings.
 Six days after the death of her teacher Manet, Eva Gonzalès died in childbirth at the age of thirty-four.

 Artist's Biography compiled by Albert L. Mansour at The World's Artist, with text adapted from Wikipedia.